-Hip flexor pain is often the result of strains that occur when your hip flexor muscles sustain tears.
-Tight muscles, which can result from prolonged sitting, a direct blow to your hip or poor conditioning can lead to a hip flexor strain.
+Hip flexor pain often comes from strains that occur when your hip flexor muscles sustain tears.
+Tight muscles, which can result from prolonged sitting, a direct blow to your hip, or poor conditioning can lead to a hip flexor strain.
 While hip flexor pain should be examined by a physician, there are actions you can take to help get rid of hip flexor pain.

-Keep the leg of your affected hip elevated as much as possible 48 hours from the first onset of pain.
+Keep the leg of your affected hip elevated as much as possible for the first 48 hours from the onset of pain.
 You can also take over-the-counter pain medications to help control pain, if approved by your doctor.